DavidLari/Haring/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+## About

+Haring is maintained by David Lari.
+Contributions and pull requests are welcomed.

 ## Acknowledgements

-Haring was derived mostly from MarkdownKit by Ivan Bruel.
+Haring was derived from MarkdownKit by Ivan Bruel.
 It was created due to the apparent abandonment of MarkdownKit.

-MarkdownKit was heavily inspired by [TSMarkdownParser](https://github.com/laptobbe/TSMarkdownParser) and also [SwiftyMarkdown](https://github.com/SimonFairbairn/SwiftyMarkdown).
+MarkdownKit in turn, was heavily inspired by [TSMarkdownParser](https://github.com/laptobbe/TSMarkdownParser) and also [SwiftyMarkdown](https://github.com/SimonFairbairn/SwiftyMarkdown).

 Special thanks to [Michael Brown](https://github.com/mluisbrown) for helping out with the [UTF-16 Escaping/Unescaping](https://github.com/ivanbruel/Haring/blob/master/Haring/Classes/Extensions/String%2BUTF16.swift).